Fit as a Mama Bear

 Make Protein The FIRST Choice

 Work your meals around the protein, not the other way around.
+This is what's used in the 100 Grams of Protein Playbook.
 Not only does this increase your protein intake, but it also helps you keep your calorie intake in check because protein keeps you so much more full!

 Start with the protein and then add on.